RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 ### Voyage to America

 During the journey to America, Rochelle learned that she was pregnant with Sam.
 The year was 1941.
-Traveling from Europe to America meant several stops along the way, always avoiding the shadown of the Nazis.
+Traveling from Europe to America meant several stops along the way, always avoiding the shadow of the Nazis.
 The family passed through Russia, Japan, and Curaçao before arriving in Seattle, WA, USA.
 Bernard had been a grain merchant in Poland.
 He saw the centrally-located city of Chicago as a natural place to continue his profession.
 The family relocated to Chicago, and Sam was born there on Sept 28, 1941.

 Bernard's and Rochelle's insatiable curiosity was passed on to their son, Sam.
-After the family moved to the northern suburbs, Sam coninuted to take the train into the city, _officially_ for school, but mainly to explore.
+After the family moved to the northern suburbs, Sam continued to take the train into the city, _officially_ for school, but mainly to explore.
 As a pre-teen, he discovered that certain magazines were in demand among his friends.
 He purchased the mags for fifty cents each in the city, and sold them for three bucks in Highland Park.
 At age twelve, Sam had discovered arbitrage.

 Sam's formative years were spent at Camp Ramah, a Hebrew-speaking summer camp in Wisconsin.
 Young campers were treated as responsible citizens from day one.
 Same enjoyed the independence and the meritocracy for eight weeks every summer.
 The experience built his self-confidence.